Aknorb/bookbot/README.md

 # bookbot
-BB is a prifat first git test project.
+BB is a privat first git test project.